Kellyanne Conway’s Daughter Blasts ‘Idiot F*cking President’ As She Reports That Her Mom Has Coronavirus

-Kellyanne Conway’s teenage daughter is taking aim at President Donald Trump after reporting that her mother has contracted coronavirus, which if true would be the latest White House insider to test positive for the deadly virus.
+Kellyanne Conway’s teenage daughter is taking aim at President Donald Trump after reporting that her mother has contracted coronavirus, making her the latest White House insider to test positive for the deadly virus.

 Claudia Conway took to social media late on Friday to report that her mother has COVID-19.
-Reporter Kurt Eichenwald shared the screenshot in a post on Twitter, which showed the colorful language the teenager reserved for Trump.
+Reporter Kurt Eichenwald shared the screenshot in a post on Twitter, which showed the colorful language the teenager used in reference to Trump.

 “im furious,” she wrote in a TikTok post. “wear your masks. dont listen to our idiot f*cking president piece of sh*t. protect yourselves and those around you.”